Lynden Pindling: Education

-He then spent three years at Western Senior School from 1940–43.
-While there the head teacher was musician and composer of the Bahamian National anthem, Timothy Gibson whom Pindling also later took piano lessons from.
+He then spent three years at Western Senior School from 1940 to 1943, where the head teacher was musician (and composer of the Bahamian National anthem), Timothy Gibson from whom Pindling also later took piano lessons.
 Pindling also participated in sports like track and field and softball.

-In the summer of 1943, Pindling along with hundreds of children from all over The Bahamas took examinations for enrolment in then prestigious Government High School (GHS).
+In the summer of 1943, Pindling along with hundreds of children from all over The Bahamas took examinations for enrolment in the selective Government High School (GHS).
 He was one of twenty who won a place.
-He graduated from GHS in '46.
+He graduated from GHS in 1946.

 Pindling went on to study at King's College, University of London (1948–52), from which he received a law degree.
 He was admitted to the Middle Temple on 12 October 1948 and was Called to the Bar on 10 February 1953.